-Note: Rockets over 1,500 grams are considered "High Powered Rockets" and require certification from the National Association of Rocketry.
-Contact your council for information and approval for High Powered Rocketry.
-Radio Controlled Rocket Gliders are not approved.
+Note: Rockets over 1,500 grams are considered "high powered rockets" and require certification from the National Association of Rocketry.
+Contact your council for information and approval for high powered rocketry.
+Radio controlled rocket gliders are not approved.

 - National Association of Rocketry

 - NASA Beginners Guide to Model Rockets

-- ESTES Model Rockets Education
+- Estes Model Rockets Education

-- National Fire Protection Association
+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice.